-(above) Eastern Screech-Owl.
-May 21, 2023.
+(above) Great Blue Heron.
+Salt Marsh.
+May 29 2023.
 All images from Inwood Hill Park unless otherwise noted.

 A spring gallery of park regulars and new arrivals.
 The gallery begins March 20, 2023, the first day of Spring, and will conclude May 31, 2023.
 See the March-April 2023 page for earlier sightings.